xingfanxia/CS311-Computer-Graphics/README.md

 ### 120 Incorporate the concept of camera

+Camera activities means inverse of its activities on the model.
+So just implement an inverse isometry on the model with any camera action.

+### 130 Perspective Projection

+Implement projection to make the modeling world more realistic and the view point more from a human perspective.

 ### Bugs

 - ~~Sphere can be rendered as mesh but rendering it in the scene node throws a bus error.~~ Solved by updating constant `renVERTNUMBOUND` to 1000.